antocuni/antocuni.github.io/blog/posts/2025/09-tracing-jit-real-world-python/index.md

 of dynamic dispatch, exceptions, etc.

-One possible solution for CPython's JIT is to try to merge (some) traces to avoid or limit the exponentail explosion.
-However, it is worth underling that tracing JITs shine precisely when they can optimize a long linear trace: if you try to compile shorter traces, you might quickly end up in a situation which is equivalent to the "trace blocker" problem described earlier.
+One possible solution for CPython's JIT is to try to merge (some) traces to avoid or limit the exponential explosion.
+However, it is worth underlining that tracing JITs shine precisely when they can optimize a long linear trace: if you try to compile shorter traces, you might quickly end up in a situation which is equivalent to the "trace blocker" problem described earlier.